Drixitel/Scientific-Computing/BasicLinuxComands.md

 # Find

-- `find`
+- `find`: searches any dir and sub dir
+  - `find . -name file.txt`

+# Grep (also finding)

+- Search the contents of any file
-- `grep word *.txt`: find all .txt files taht contain the word "word"
+- `grep word *.txt`: find all .txt files that contain the word "word"
-- `grep -i WorD *.txt`: find all with out the case sensitiveity
+- `grep -i WorD *.txt`: find all with out the case sensitivity
 - `grep -in WorD *.txt`: find the file and show the line it is found in
 - `grep -il WorD *.txt`: gives all the files that contain the word
 - `grep -rli WorD .`: find all case insensitive instances within all subdirectories
+- Search Recursively:
+  - `greop -rli aPPle .`
 - `which`
   - e.g.:`which ls` : tells about ls
 - `whereis`